Pomander Walk: History

 New York City's Pomander Walk is Tudoresque, a style that enjoyed a vogue in America in the years following World War I.

 The Walk is not a mews, though often so-called, having no history as a stables.
 The buildings may fairly be described as Storybook Houses, an architectural trend of the 1920s in England and the United States.

 Pomander Walk was built in 1921 by nightclub impresario Thomas J. Healy who planned to build a major hotel on the site.
-According to city historian Christopher Gray, when Healy was unable to get financing for a hotel, he built the houses that stand on the site today, apparently to provide a temporary cash-flow while he waited to raze them and build the hotel.
+According to historian Christopher Gray, when Healy was unable to get financing for a hotel, he built the houses that stand on the site today, apparently to provide a temporary cash-flow while he waited to raze them and build the hotel.
 It was designed by the New York architecture firm King and Campbell.
 Healy died in 1927, however, so Pomander Walk remained.